Applying for Housing is a Quick and Easy Process

 - Erasmus exchange students: Unfortunately, Erasmus exchange students are not eligible for College housing.
 On request, help can be given in finding alternative accommodation.

-- If you are holding a conditional offer at Queen Mary, University of London please do not wait until you receive your examination results before completing and submitting your housing application.
+Please note: if you are holding a conditional offer at Queen Mary University of London please do not wait until you receive your examination results before completing and submitting your housing application;

-If you have extenuating circumstances that you wish to be considered when submitting your application please submit any supporting literature, which is relevant to your case within 7 days of making your application.
+If you have extenuating circumstances or a medical/disability that you wish to be considered when submitting your application please submit any supporting literature, which is relevant to your case within 14 days of making your application.

 Room allocations for successful applicants are made during the period July to September.